Bios

 Diego Pinzon Rubiano M.A.

-Originating from Colombia and now deeply ingrained in the Australian psychedelic scene, Diego brings an international perspective and deep commitment to the field of psychedelic therapy.
-After moving to Australia in 2008, his dedication led him to earn a Bachelor of Science in Psychology from the University of Canberra, followed by a Masters in Transpersonal Psychology from Sofia University in California.
+Originally from Colombia and now an active member of Australia's psychedelic community, Diego brings both international perspective and practical experience to his work.
+He holds a Bachelor of Science in Psychology from the University of Canberra and a Masters in Transpersonal Psychology from Sofia University in California.

 Renee is also currently providing intensive clinical training in psychedelic-assisted psychotherapy for other research teams across Australia, as well as providing supervision to trial therapists and contributing to developing research protocols.
 She also provides introductory courses in collaboration with Psychedelics Today.
 She is also currently an Adjunct Associate Professor at the University of Western Australia.